Chainflow/cosmos-validator-mission-control/README.md

     These are for regular status updates.
 To receive validator status daily (twice), configure these parameters in the form of "02:25PM".
 The time here refers to UTC time.

+- *voting_power_threshold*

+    Configure the threshold to receive alert when the voting power reaches or drops below of the threshold which has been given.

+- *num_peers_threshold*

+    Configure the threshold to get an alert if the no.of connected peers falls below of the threshold.

 After populating config.toml, build and run the monitoring binary

 ```bash